omkarjc27/rep_sys/docs/docs-external/source/index.html.md

 ## Software
 **S59** - New to writing software - does very little to no work independently and requires substantial guidance when working on a software project.
 Unfamiliar with tools/processes required to collaborate on group software.

-**S60** - Familiar with writing software - e.g. writes working code.
+**S60** - Familiar with writing software - writes working code.
 Works independently while requiring some guidance when implementing features, debugging, or resolving general issues.
 Familiar with tools/processes required to collaborate on group software.

 **S61** - Comfortable writing software.
 Acts as a guide/mentor to developers on their team.
 Writes working and well tested code.
 Works independently with little to no guidance when implementing features, debugging, or resolving general issues.
 Comfortable with tools/processes required to collaborate on group software.